walterthiago/blacklistcpfverifier/README.md

 ## Introduction

 > It checks and manages if a CPF is blacklisted.
-Lets you add and remove CPFs from this blacklist.
+Let you add and remove CPFs from this blacklist.

 ## Code Samples